Threshers Bush

-Threshers Bush or Thresher's Bush is a hamlet and road in the civil parishes of both Matching and High Laver, and the Epping Forest district of Essex, England.
+Threshers Bush or Thresher's Bush is a hamlet and road in the civil parishes of Matching and High Laver, and the Epping Forest district of Essex, England.

 The M11 motorway is 1 mi to the west, over which is the Harlow suburb of Church Langley.
 Junction 7 of the M11 is 2 mi southwest, through which runs the A414 road to the county town of Chelmsford 15 mi to the east.
 Settlements within 1 mile include the hamlets of Hastingwood (southwest), Foster Street (west) and Magdalen Laver (southeast).